Trump rips Clinton link to Fusion GPS dossier as a 'disgrace,' says Russia 'hoax is turned around'

 Trump was referring not only to the dossier but the Obama administration’s 2010 approval of a Canadian mining company’s sale to a Russian firm that gave them partial control of U.S. uranium reserves.

-The law firm that retained Fusion GPS was paid millions in legal fees by the Clinton campaign and the DNC.
+The law firm that retained Fusion GPS reportedly was paid millions in legal fees by the Clinton campaign and the DNC.

 Sources, however, told The Post that neither the Clinton campaign nor the DNC specifically directed Steele’s work, labeling the intelligence officer simply as a Fusion GPS subcontractor.